liferay/liferay-docs/discover/portal/articles/210-setting-up/03-script-console/04-script-examples.markdown

 ## Example 1: Presenting New Terms of Use to Users [](id=example-1-presenting-new-terms-of-use-to-users)

-This example retrieves some user information from the database, makes changes, and then saves the changes in the database.
+This example retrieves user information from the database, makes changes, and then saves the changes in the database.
 Suppose that your company has updated the
 [terms of use](/discover/portal/-/knowledge_base/7-1/terms-of-use)
-and wants present each user with the updated terms of use whenever they sign in next.
-When users agree to the terms of use, a boolean attribute called `agreedToTermsOfUse` is set in their user records.
-As long as the value of this variable is `true`, the user aren't presented with the terms of use when they sign in.
-However, if you set this flag to `false` for each user, each user must agree to the terms of use again before they can sign in.
+and wants present users with the updated terms of use whenever they sign in next.
+When they agree to the terms of use, a boolean attribute called `agreedToTermsOfUse` is set in their user records.
+As long as the value of this variable is `true`, users aren't presented with the terms of use when they sign in.
+If you set this flag to `false` for each user, each user must agree to the terms of use again before they can sign in.

 1. Enter and execute the following code in the script console: